-We are different than all the other clubs.
-Very different.
+We are different than all the other clubs - by design.
 You see, we have specific objectives and desires for developing players and that means we must organize our club in a unique way.
 We want our players to learn and play a Spanish-style that features dominating possession, tenacious defending, smart positioning and individual creativity.
 This means all of our coaches, at every age level, must be on the same page, teaching the same program.

 Developing Players for The "First Team"

 At Eagleclaw, we believe that true player development happens in an environment that has a specific identity, culture, values, system of play and model for player formation.
 The entire program must also have a pathway forward and upward.
 We do not have a "First Team" because we are not a professional club like Valencia CF, but we train and develop our players as if we do.
 Players need to know that their training has a direction and is in service of achieving a higher level of skill, ability and game intelligence.
 In professional club academies, the goal of a youth academy is always to develop players for the first team.
 That is our goal as well.
 We strive to develop players so that they will have success at the next stage of the Eagleclaw pathway.
 In our Primary Academy program, our goal is to prepare players for their tryouts with the Advanced Academy teams by age 13.
 Our Valencia Discovery Program looks to develop and identify players with the potential to join Valencia CF's youth academy in Spain.
 Throughout their Eagleclaw training, players will be trained with that goal uppermost in mind - developing players means preparing them for the next stage.